 3. Lines 207-208 state that MARE and MAPE represent "the longterm bias of forecasts" but since they are based on the absolute values of all differences between forecasts and "observations", they do not capture the direction of bias nor do they fully separate the effects of bias and precision.
 Although MPE had issues I pointed out in my previous review, it is at least a signed metric of bias, as would be something like the median or mean log accuracy ratio (log y/x) which would be symmetric in its sensitivity to over- versus under-forecasting (and the mean might better address the authors concerns about medians from small sample sizes, as well as considering the magnitude as well as rank of errors).
 At minimum, the misleading language around bias on line 208 needs to be revised.
 However, it now seems like the paper includes no metrics of bias -- would there not be management scenarios where bias is more concerning than overall accuracy?
 But there is no discussion of bias or its implications in the Discussion.
 At minimum, the Discussion should acknowledge that metrics of bias were not considered.
-[9]Response: We agree with the reviewer and remove the long term bias, I’m still thinking how to address this.
-We already provide the raw data TableS3 for all the raw MPE and MRE, therefore any bias should be there, but not presented in the figure.
-I could plot the raw MRE and MPE, looks like both have bias, but little bias with new co-varies model?
-Will make some plots to take a look.
+[9]Response: Thank you for your comments and suggestion; accordingly, a metric of bias (normalized forecast metric, NFM) was added to measure bias (Lines 227-229).
+Relevant results and discussions were also added (Lines 257-259, 357-359; Supplementary Figure 3e).
+For clarity and consistency, we have also slightly modified the performance metrics (Lines 210-219) and removed the misleading language around bias.

 Minor comments: 4.
 I appreciate the clearer description of the normalization of RMSE and standard deviation.
 However, these qualifiers are generally dropped later in the text, which can be confusing since the equation presented for RMSE is the non-normalized version.
 I suggest including the modifier "normalized" everywhere it would apply, throughout the manuscript.
-[10]Response: We only applied normalized RMSE in Taylor diagram.
+[10]Response: Thank you for your suggestion.
+We added “normalized” before RMSE where it would apply (i.e., relating to Taylor diagram).
+We only applied normalized RMSE in Taylor diagram.
 That is primarily because we would like to use normalized standard deviation (SD).
 The normalized SD offers a way to compare models across stocks.
 Since RMSE and standard deviation are not independent, RMSE is also normalized.
 The raw RMSE was used for other ranking analysis, because standardization is a monotonically increasing function, the model ranking results remain the same.
-We edited several places to add “normalized” before RMSE where it would apply.
-Thank you for your suggestion.

 5. The description of "false alarms" on lines 405-406 reads a little awkwardly, consider revising for clarity, although at least now I think I know what scenarios the authors are referring to.
-[11]Response: We re-wrote this sentence, hopefully it’s a little bit better to understand now.
-“Models with false alarms (bad models but appear to have good performance temporarily) will either demonstrate erratic behavior or deviate further from the observation.”
-Thank you for your suggestion.
+[11]Response: Thank you for your suggestion.
+We re-wrote this sentence “Models with false alarms (bad models but appear to have good performance temporarily) will either demonstrate erratic behavior or deviate further from the observation.”

 6. On lines 281-286, while better performance of the forecast in 2022 and 2023 vs 2021 is worth mentioning, I think the wording needs to be more cautious given the limited ability to infer much about forecast performance based on n=1 or n=2.
 I'd also be cautious about attributing all of the observed improvement to the use of Taylor diagrams per se.
-[12]Response: We agree with the reviewer and added another sentence after this paragraph.
-“Although the evaluation period is not long enough to make a conclusion, it would be interesting to continue monitoring the performance of this implementation in the near future.”
+[12]Response: We agree with the reviewer and added another sentence after this paragraph: “Although the evaluation period is not long enough to make a conclusion, it would be interesting to continue monitoring the performance of this implementation in the near future.”